collective/collective.recipe.backup/src/collective/recipe/backup/README.txt

     False
     >>> print output
     <BLANKLINE>
-    This will replace the blobstorage.
+    This will replace the blobstorage:
+        /sample-buildout/var/blobstorage
     Are you sure? (yes/No)?
     INFO: Restoring blobs from /sample-buildout/var/blobstoragebackups to /sample-buildout/var/blobstorage
     INFO: Removing /sample-buildout/var/blobstorage